MM in Composition

 Students join an international community of faculty and alumni who are music theorists, performers, conductors, and composers.
 This is an environment that encourages individual creative work and collaborative projects.

-As part of a top-tier Music school in a major University, students have an expanse of opportunities including participating in Time’s Arrow, the new music ensemble, as both composer and performer, as well as collaborating with the College’s theatre and visual arts programs, such as in dramatic productions and installations.
+As part of a top-tier Music school in a major University, students have an expanse of opportunities including participating in Time’s Arrow, a new music ensemble of unfixed instrumentation, as both composer and performer, as well as collaborating with the College’s theatre and visual arts programs, such as in dramatic productions and installations.
 Boston’s vibrant music community offers countless possibilities to work with ensembles as well as in Lenox at Boston University Tanglewood Institute.

 Annual award opportunities include the Composition Competition for Performance with Orchestra, the two Wainwright prizes, and Departmental Honors.